StefanIsMe/Threads.net-Writer/README.md

 # Threads.net Status Update Assistant

-This project provides a workflow for generating high-quality, personalized text-only status updates for Threads.net, leveraging the power of a local large language model (LLM).
-It utilizes a state graph, powered by **LangGraph**, to manage the process, involving a user, writer, and editor.
+This project provides a workflow for generating high-quality, personalized text-only status updates for Threads.net, leveraging the power of Google Gemini.
+It utilizes a state graph, powered by **LangGraph**, to manage the process, involving a user, content classifier, writer, relevance assessor, and editor.
 The script will prompt you for your initial status update draft and then refine it iteratively based on feedback and specific user persona information.

 ## Table of Contents